google/syzkaller/docs/syscall_descriptions_syntax.md

 It's possible to specify a range of values for an integer in the format of `int32[0:100]` or `int32[0:4096, 512]` for a 512-aligned int.

+Integers can also take a reference to flags description or a value as its first type-option.
+In that case, the alignment parameter is not supported.

 To denote a bitfield of size N use `int64:N`.

 It's possible to use these various kinds of ints as base types for `const`, `flags`, `len` and `proc`.